 Chest wall motion is minimized by the prone position.
 The supine position is associated with moderate chest wall motion, while the lateral decubitus position is associated with the maximum chest wall motion.

-True prone positioning is challenging unless there is a specialized head support that enables comfortable breathing face down.
+True prone positioning is challenging unless there is specialized head support that enables comfortable breathing face down.
 A prone oblique position enables the head to be turned to one side and the arms placed below the level of the shoulders.
 It may be necessary to move the scapula for access.
-Prone position during biopsy has been associated with lower risk for pneumothorax.
+Prone position during biopsy has been associated with a lower risk for pneumothorax.

 Supine patients are often made more comfortable with a wedge under their knees.
 It may be necessary to tape a breast out of the way.